 “They include sixty-six chemicals that have been identified by the state’s Office of Environmental Health Hazard Assessment as the most likely to drift through the air and cause harm.
 Studies in laboratory animals and humans have linked many of these chemicals—including the organophosphate chlorpyrifos and fumigants 1,3-Dichloropropene (1,3-D), metam sodium, methyl bromide and chloropicrin, all used in strawberry production—to one or several chronic health conditions, including birth defects, asthma, cancer and multiple neurodevelopmental abnormalities.”

 The California Office of Environmental Health Hazard Assessment monitors pesticide use in California and records them annually.
-You can view a map here of how prevalent pesticide use is in your city.
 Although California is the “salad bowl” of the United States, there are certainly other states that use toxic persistent pesticides like glyphosate on their farms.
 In fact, the US Geological Survey Office has surveyed rain and water samples in two midwest states to discover that it’s raining glyphosate in amounts they are uncomfortable with.
 Glyphosate is the most popular herbicide on the planet.
 Use of glyphosate has increased since the invention of genetically modified crops (or bioengineered crops as they now want to be called) because glyphosate is sprayed on most GMO crops.

 As for the big cities, we used to think that air pollution inside large cities was from cars, but a recent study found that most air pollution is coming from everyday products like household cleaners, personal care products, perfumes and other industrial products that emit volatile organic compounds (VOCs).
 These chemicals are escaping our homes and letting loose into the air.